 When it comes to the global trash crisis, there’s no time to waste.
-Although corporate and governmental actions are being taken to transform from our linear economy of “make, use, dispose'' towards a circular economy where processes are maximized in a regenerative way - we’re still not quite there yet.
-As of 2018, we produce 4.9 pounds of waste per person in the U.S. per day, an amount of trash that isn’t going anywhere but landfills at this moment in time.
+Although corporate and governmental measures are being taken to transform our linear economy of “make, use, dispose'' towards a circular economy where processes are maximized in a regenerative way - we’re still not quite there yet.
+As of 2018, we produce 4.9 pounds of waste per person in the U.S. per day, an amount of trash that isn’t going anywhere but landfills.

 "Even with Elon Musk paving the way to space, there is no substitute for planet earth - there simply is no planet B."

-Consider this: throwing away large amounts of industrial waste is not only detrimental to our health and environment, but a missed business opportunity.
+Consider this: throwing away large amounts of industrial waste is not only detrimental to our health and environment, but stands a missed business opportunity.
 While we're incentivized by wanting the world to be a cleaner place for future generations, the incentive to find solutions for proper waste management and conversion must be financial if we want to create significant impact, now.

 Today’s conscious consumer may know the detrimental effects of fast-fashion and that it takes 2,900 gallons of water (equivalent to 10,977 1L water bottles) to make a pair of jeans - but the real shift in conversation should be about what happens to these gallons of water.
 Where does the waste go and how can it be reused and repurposed?

-From a consumer standpoint, a solution for this would provide the satisfaction of buying a zero-waste product and contributing to a circular economy.
-From a manufacturer’s standpoint - this provides another source of income and a way to position your brand as a global leader in sustainability innovation .
+For consumers, a solution for this would provide the satisfaction of buying a zero-waste product and contributing to a circular economy.
+As for manufacturers, this provides another source of income and a way to position one's brand as a global leader in sustainability innovation.